CSIS-iLab/india-states/_drafts/uttar-pradesh-to-not-go-ahead-on-privatization-of-one-of-its-5-power-distribution-companies.md

 ---
 content_type: articles
 breadcrumbs: articles
-title: Uttar Pradesh to not go ahead on privatization of one of its 5 power distribution companies.
+title: Uttar Pradesh to not go ahead on privatization of one of its five power distribution companies.
 date: 2020-10-14 04:00:00 +0000
 states: